Leap Quantum Cloud Service#

 Problem Submission and API Tokens#

-If your API token is shared or compromised in any way, you should reset it via the Leap dashboard.
+If your API token is shared or compromised in any way, you should reset it via the dashboard.

 Customer Plans and Access to Solvers#